 - reducing your annual benefit limit

 - increasing your co-payment

-- increasing your excess
+- increasing your excess.

-- removing consult care extra, day-to-day care extra or dental care extra from your policy, if you had previously added them.

 Timing and conditions for changing your policy

 The best time to make a change is during your policy renewal period.
 We recommend you contact us to discuss what you want before you make any change.
 These are the important things you need to know: